Homeschool Hideout

 In this day and age, many parents struggle with limiting their children’s screen time but it is that really necessary?
 While electronics become more and more important in our lives, it may be time to take a step back and look at how we’re using technology.
 If we make it work FOR us, instead of AGAINST us, it can be an incredibly helpful tool!

 In our homeschool, we use educational apps every single day.
 During our lunch break, we watch an educational show on Netflix, Hulu, Amazon or Curiosity Stream.
 My kids are allowed to watch YouTube during school hours, as long as it’s a channel from our list.
 But when it comes to family movie night, I was struggling to find educational and clean movies that our whole family could enjoy together.
-That’s why I wanted to share our favorite science and STEM movies for kids with you!
+That’s why along with assignment experts from My Assignment Lab I wanted to share our favorite science and STEM movies for kids with you!

 There’s no doubt that kids look up to characters in their favorite movies.
 They feel inspired and connected to strong character roles and even begin to look up to the actors, based on the characters they play.
 That’s why it’s so important to introduce our kids to important topics through movies, shows and literature.